 Our endoscopy tower and recording equipment has a high definition monitor giving us the best possible view, and quality recording equipment allows us to record videos and pictures of what we see.

-An extra long table has a special top that catches water – perfect for some endoscopy procedures involving fluid.
-Motorised mechanism allowing patients to be put on to and taken off the table with ease as well as being able to adjust the height between clinicians.
+A long table with a special top that catches water – perfect for some endoscopy procedures involving fluid.
+The table is fully adjustable allowing patients to be put on to and taken off the table with ease as well as being able to adjust the height between clinicians.

-An anaesthetic machine and dedicated nurse is available if patients need to be under anesthetic during scans.
-All our anaesthetics are tailored to the patient and continually monitored by a dedicated nurse with the aid of advanced monitoring systems including capnography (which measures carbon dioxide being breathed in and out) and pulse oximeter (which measures oxygen levels in the blood).
+An anaesthetic machine and dedicated nurse is available if patients need to be under anaesthetics during endoscopies.
+All our anaesthetics are tailored to the patient and continually monitored by a dedicated nurse.
+We have the availability to use advanced monitoring systems including capnography (which measures carbon dioxide being breathed in and out) and pulse oximeter (which measures oxygen levels in the blood).
 We have a range of other options for monitoring our patients including ECG and blood pressure where required.

 Our Ultrasound machines allow visualisation of internal structures with a range of probes for specific regions of interest – the machine we use is a medical grade machine.
 We also have a dedicated ophthalmic ultrasound machine used by the ophthalmologists to visualise internal structures of the eye and surrounding tissues.